 Civil society organisations in many countries have had so far limited experience to work on asset recovery and need support to engage in both ongoing cases and the systemic reforms needed to prevent illicit financial flows and to return any stolen assets.

 Civil society also needs to better connect with peer organisations in other regions of the world, especially with countries relevant for their asset recovery cases.

-In this project, CiFAR will focus on the first phase of our capacity building approach – scoping.
+In this project, CiFAR focussed on the first phase of our capacity building approach – scoping.
 Scoping is the beginning of our support to local CSOs.
 We will establish contacts with CSOs, understand better the operating environment, identify potential partners for future work as well as advocacy opportunities and recommendations.

-In this project, we aim to specifically:
+In this project, aimed to specifically:

 - Identify strengths, weaknesses, operational frameworks, and recommendations on collaboration opportunities of civil society to become stronger actors for transformative change in tackling IFFs and promoting transparent and accountable stolen asset recovery.